abhayk1201/CS766/index.md

 ### Support Vector Machine (SVM)

 SVM are also simple to understand.
-Like the nearest neighbor algorithm, the SVM algoritm receives a trainning set of D-dimensional feature vectors with labels.
-The algorithm then finds a set of hyperplanes, (those are lines when the feature fector is 2-dimensional) that maximizes the margin around labels of one class vs the other class.
+Like the nearest neighbor algorithm, the SVM algorithm receives a training set of D-dimensional feature vectors with labels.
+The algorithm then finds a set of hyperplanes, (those are lines when the feature vector is 2-dimensional) that maximizes the margin around labels of one class vs the other class.
 The image below depicts what the SVM is doing.

 ![Image](https://cbutkus.github.com/CS766/SVM.png)